-In this report, three latent databases, NIST SD27 [36], MSP and WVU databases are used to evaluate the proposed end-to-end latent AFIS.
-Table 2 summarizes the three latent databases and Fig. 19 shows some example latents.
-In addition to the mated reference prints, we use additional reference fingerprints, from NIST SD14 [37] and a forensic agency, to enlarge the reference database to 100,000 for search results reported here.
-We follow the protocol used in NIST ELFT-EFS [38], [39] to evaluate the search performance of our system.
+In this paper, four latent databases, NIST SD27 [41], MSP, WVU12 and N2N13 are used to evaluate the proposed end-toend latent AFIS.
+Due to our non-disclosure agreement with Michigan State Police, we are not allowed to release MSP latent database.
+However, the N2N latent database will be made available to the research community soon by NIST.
+Table II summarizes the four latent databases and Fig. 21 shows some example latents.
+There are 2,074 latents in the MSP latent dataset.
+The first 600 latents were reserved for minutiae editing; among these, the best 300 latents in terms of visual quality were actually selected for editing to ensure the quality of minutiae markups.
+After removing some palm prints and latent images of resolution different from 500 ppi, we selected 1,200 latents (from the remaining 1,474 latents in MSP database) for evaluation of our end-to-end latent recognition system.
+Besides the mated reference prints, we use additional reference fingerprints, from NIST SD14 [42] and a forensic agency, to enlarge the reference database to 100,000 for search results reported here.
+We follow the protocol used in NIST ELFT-EFS [43], [44] to evaluate the search performance of our system.